Logistics Company Owner in Quebec with a $3M Earnout: Capital Gains Reserve and Revenu Québec Rules in 2026

 Question: What is the difference between a level earnout and a back-loaded earnout for capital gains reserve purposes?

 Answer: A level earnout pays equal installments each year (for example, $750,000 per year over 4 years on a $3M sale).
 A back-loaded earnout pays smaller amounts in early years and a larger amount in the final year (for example, $500,000 per year for 3 years and $1,500,000 in year 4).
-For capital gains reserve purposes, the difference is less significant than most sellers expect.
+For capital gains reserve purposes, the difference is meaningful but smaller than the choice of number of years.
 The reserve formula has two caps — one based on the unpaid proportion and one based on a statutory minimum of 20% per year.
-On a $3M sale with $1.75M of taxable gain, the level structure produces $437,500 of recognized gain per year over 4 years.
-The back-loaded structure produces $350,000 per year in years 1 through 3 and $700,000 in year 4 — lower early-year recognition but a larger final-year hit.
-Total tax across all years is essentially identical (approximately $533,000 in Quebec) because the same total gain passes through the same inclusion tiers over the same number of years.
-The more impactful variable is the number of years, not the payment profile within those years.
+On a $3M sale with $1.75M of taxable capital gain (included at the flat 50% rate per current 2026 rules), the level structure produces $437,500 of recognized gain per year over 4 years — $218,750 of taxable income annually, well below Quebec's top-bracket threshold.
+The back-loaded structure produces $350,000 of recognized gain in years 1–3 ($175,000 of taxable income each — in even lower brackets) but $700,000 in year 4 ($350,000 of taxable income, the year that finally pushes into the top bracket).
+Total tax across all years is similar but not identical between the two structures: the back-loaded earnout shifts more of the marginal-bracket benefit to the early years and concentrates the top-bracket hit in year 4.
+Most sellers come out ahead with the level structure because more years sit just below the top-bracket threshold rather than one year pushing well above it.

 Question: Can I claim the capital gains reserve if the earnout is contingent on performance targets?